 South Group 2

 |Team Name||A||B||C||Tries Scored||Points||Position|

 |CUP- Provisionally 12/12||PLATE – Provisionally 12/12|

 |St Thomas Moore||St Aidan’s|

-Ella Boyer (9P) has won a Gold Medal at the Under 15 National Age Group Water Polo Championships held at Manchester Aquatic Centre.
-Ella was part of the City of Sheffield Water Polo team, who convincingly won all their group games and went on to beat City of Liverpool 10-5 in the semi-finals and Cheltenham 14-3 in the Finals.
+A Carmel College student has won a Gold Medal at the Under 15 National Age Group Water Polo Championships held at Manchester Aquatic Centre.
+She was part of the City of Sheffield Water Polo team, who convincingly won all their group games and went on to beat City of Liverpool 10-5 in the semi-finals and Cheltenham 14-3 in the Finals.